MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/list-onedrive-urls.md

 ms.custom:
 -  seo-marvel-apr2020
 ms.assetid: 8e200cb2-c768-49cb-88ec-53493e8ad80a
-description: "In this article, you'll learn how to display a list of all the OneDrive URLs for the users in your organization."
+description: "In this article, you'll learn how to use PowerShell to display a list of all the OneDrive URLs for the users in your organization."
 ---

 # Get a list of all user OneDrive URLs in your organization

-This article is for global and SharePoint admins in Microsoft 365 who need to confirm the OneDrive URLs for users in their organization.
+This article is for global and SharePoint admins in Microsoft 365 who want to use PowerShell to confirm the OneDrive URLs for users in their organization.
+To learn how to see the list by using the OneDrive usage report, see [Microsoft 365 Reports in the admin center](/microsoft-365/admin/activity-reports/onedrive-for-business-usage-ww).

 ## About OneDrive URLs